ujjwalm29/DocuMentor-AI/README.md

     - Store embeddings efficiently.
     - Advanced retrieval techniques (IVFOPQ, int8 vectors, binary quantization) ❌- Not really needed here.
 Examples available in [my retrieval guide.](https://github.com/ujjwalm29/movie-search/tree/master/level_6_faiss_IVFOPQ_HNSW)
     - Adaptive retrieval using Matryoshka Representations.❌- Not really needed here.
 Example given in my [medium](https://ujjwalm29.medium.com/matryoshka-representation-learning-a-guide-to-faster-semantic-search-1c9025543530) article.
-  - Integrate Vector DBs.
+  - Integrate Vector DBs. ✅ - Added Weaviate.
+About to get Vectara credits, will add soon
+    - Issue ❗- Need to build an abstraction such that getting results from database or pkl file should be easily swappable.
+    - Issue ❗- Need to convert chunking strategy into an abstraction and implementable for dataframe, vector DB etc
-  - Use Hybrid search
+  - Use Hybrid search ✅ - Through weaviate.
+Abstraction pending
   - Option for attaching Postgres/Elasticsearch(or Solr, Opensearch etc) instance for search.❌
     - Is it possible to do search using SQL?
 [Levels.fyi did it](https://www.levels.fyi/blog/scalable-search-with-postgres.html)
     - MOST people usually move things to Elasticsearch for keyword search.
     - Hence, if you're using SQL, move data to a search engine(like Solr etc) which can do good hybrid search.
+    - I am aware of Elasticsearch basics, will add Elasticsearch integration
 - Features
   - Multiple PDFs (should be easy, just repeat everything for each file)
 - Deployment and Productization